9 Places You Can’t Miss on the Matakana Coast

 Drive through diverse landscapes, from romantic vineyards to stunning beaches.
 Go on an adventure by diving in a marine reserve or culture yourself at a Maori village.
-Take a look the list below to find some great additions to your backpacking checklist in New Zealand!
+Take a look at the list below to find some great additions to your backpacking checklist in New Zealand!

 1. GOAT ISLAND MARINE RESERVE

 This marine reserve surrounding the tiny Goat Island is one of the most popular snorkelling/diving spots in the Auckland Region.
 Fish are fearless and plentiful, which makes the whole trip worthwhile.
 Find out how to make the most of your visit with 5 Fun Things to Do at Goat Island Marine Reserve.

 The town exudes a strong colonial heritage, so any 1900s fan will be served!
 Aside from heritage architecture, do not leave the town without checking out the huge kauri trees in the forest nearby.
 Those on a working holiday will find great fruit picking opportunities in this area, especially towards the end of summer.